All Editorials

 March 31, 20261 min read

-So I treat model routing as infrastructure, not a fallback you bolt on after the first outage.
+So model routing gets treated as infrastructure, not a fallback you bolt on after the first outage.
 A second model stays wired up and ready, which turns a provider rate limit into a slowdown instead of a stop.
 There are leaks about a new Anthropic model, Claude Mythos, so the lineup will keep shifting, and that's exactly the point.
 The provider you route to will change.
 Whether you can route at all is the part you build once and reuse on every project.